strawberry-graphql/strawberry/docs/guides/federation-v1.md

 <Note>

-If the class implements `resolve_references` (focus on plural form), this can be used.
+If the class implements `resolve_references` (focus on plural form), it can be used.
-The parameter ideeentifing entities is considered as a list of identificators.
+The parameter identifying entities is considered as a list of identificators.
 Such implementation allows resolve multiple entities in a single call.
 This speeds up resolving, especially if communication with a database server is needed as this can be done with single database query.